 On the IPsec Connections page, click Bind CEN.

-On the Create Ipsec-vpn Connection (CEN) page, configure the IPsec-VPN connection based on the following information, and then click OK.
+On the Create IPsec-VPN Connection page, configure the IPsec-VPN connection as described below, and then click OK.

-NoteWhen you create a VPN gateway or an IPsec-VPN connection associated with a transit router for the first time, the system automatically creates the service-linked role AliyunServiceRoleForVpn.
-The service-linked role allows a VPN gateway to access other cloud resources such as elastic network interfaces (ENIs) and security groups.
-This helps you create a VPN gateway or an IPsec-VPN connection.
-If the AliyunServiceRoleForVpn role already exists, the system does not create it again.
+NoteWhen you create a VPN gateway or an IPsec-VPN connection that is associated with a transit router for the first time, the system automatically creates the AliyunServiceRoleForVpn service-linked role.
+This role allows the VPN gateway to access other cloud resources, such as elastic network interfaces (ENIs) and security groups, which is required to create the VPN gateway or IPsec-VPN connection.
+The system does not create the role again if it already exists.
 For more information about AliyunServiceRoleForVpn, see AliyunServiceRoleForVpn.

 Description